xelfia/Virtueld/manual.md

 5. Paste it into `Log` of the form.
 > * If the log is long and it does not fit, please paste in the range from the top as priority.

-6. Enter other fileds.
+6. Enter other fields.
-> * Rquired fields may be in a range that you know.
+> * Required fields may be in a range that you know.
 For fields that you do not know, please enter an appropriate sentence (e.g. `Unknown`).

 7. Press `Send`.
 8. If you do not mind, it would be appreciated if you could post the form via Twitter etc.